isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 ----- That one!
 That must be it!
 There was only one thing I could think of.

-Students who wanted to take the exam had to submit a written report from a doctor in their hometown.
+Students who wanted to take the exam had to submit a written report from the doctor in their hometown.
 Dr. Matsuda diagnosed me and mumbled as she filled out the form.

 "You know, the high school is a boarding school, so it might be difficult for you to live among such energetic students..."
-She expressed some concern.
+She mentionded some concerns.

 -----Special consideration is given to total loss of function in both hands, both wrists, left ankle drop-----

 -----That one!
 That's all I can think of.
-Physical function was the problem... but that not possible...
+Physical function was the problem... but that is not possible...

 I thought about what the "physical reasons" could be.